 - Hadas – the myrtle branch, which has a beautiful plated pattern of three leaves coming out from the same point in the branch.

 - Arava – the willow branch, which should have oblong leaves with a smooth edge.

 We bind all the branches together: two willows on the left, one palm branch in the center, and three myrtles on the right.
-We then lift them together with the Esrog and shake it in all directions, as a symbol of God's mastery over all Creation.
+Say the following blessing, then lift them together with the Esrog and shake it in all directions, as a symbol of God's mastery over all Creation.